borntofrappe/game-development/Games/Mazes/README.md

 This slightly more complex algorithm has a bias toward the top of the maze.
 In the first row, you find an uninterrupted corridor.

 Unlike the binary tree algorithm, there's no guarantee that the last column will provide an uninterrupted corridor.
 This because the last cell could very well select north and pick a gate from the previous cells.

+## Simplified Dijkstra

+This is a first attempt at describing the path between a point and any other point in the grid.
+In the spirit of making the experience more interactive, the demo waits for a key press on the enter key, and then proceeds to populate the grid with the distance from the selected cell-

+The function works as follows:

+- accept a cell as well as a level of depth.
+This value begins at `0`

+- mark the current cell with the depth value

+- look for accessible neighbords.
+That is neighbors which can be visited, without a gate between the two cells

+- call the function again, for the neighboring cell, and for an incremented depth value

+To illustrate the recursive process even further, I've decided to include a `Timer` utility.
+The idea is to here add a delay between successive function calls, and show the different steps taken through Dijkstra's algorithm.